 Every woman’s experience of labour and birth is different.
 Some women require a lot of medical intervention and help, whereas other women don’t. each of your labours and pregnancy will be different too and thus, the healing time after birth will vary too.

 When it comes to physical activity you need to give yourself chance to heal but also understand that light exercise can help the healing process.
+Try to look up some resources online, read books, or ask other moms what’s worked for them.
+Consult your healthcare provider about equipment and tools like an after-pregnancy belly wrap to help ease the recovery process.

 Before you start exercising, ask your midwife or doctor for their advice.